opendocsg/opendoc-supreme-court-judgements/2018_SGHC_277/report.md

 96     Regardless of whether or not Kori’s quotation was sent to PPE or received by the letter, it is for Kori to prove its case that the agreed price for the excess fabricated steel materials was indeed $1,200 per metric tonne and it clearly failed to do so.
 Kori could have asked PPE to confirm its acceptance of the offer to sell the goods at $1,200 per metric tonne by signing the quotation and returning it but it did not do so.

 97     Kori submitted that it is not possible that it had agreed to sell the excess metal to PPE for only $245 because it had offered the same type of excess metal to other buyers for $1,200 per metric tonne.
 However, Kori could only point to one other company, namely Fuchiang Construction Pte Ltd (“Fuchiang”), which, according to it, had purchased its excess fabricated steel materials at $1,200 per metric tonne.
 A copy of Kori’s delivery order and tax invoice with respect to this sale to Fuchiang, a company in which Kori’s holding company was formerly a shareholder, was furnished to the court.
 However, no one from Fuchiang was called by Kori to prove the documents.
-When cross-examined on why no one from Fuchiang was called to testify and prove Kori’s claim that excess fabricated steel materials were sold to that company at $1,200 per metric tonne, Kori’s Mr Hooi’s testimony was not helpful as he merely stated as follows:[\[note: 19\]](#Ftn_19)
+When cross-examined on why no one from Fuchiang was called to testify and prove Kori’s claim that excess fabricated steel materials were sold to that company at $1,200 per metric tonne, Kori’s Mr Hooi’s testimony was not helpful as he merely stated as follows:[^19]

 Q:Now, in your affidavit you mentioned that you sold similar steel to Fuchiang Corporation for $1,200 per metric ton.